Ink & Printing Techniques

 METALLIC & SHIMMER

 Metallic inks are considered specialty inks.
 They carry small particles that make the ink shimmer and shine.
-They come in plastisol and water base form.
+They come in plastiol and water base form.
 Ask us about or recommendations on your design.